Scaravelli inspired yoga

 And besides formal poses… my relationship to body and breath has been liberated.
 My relationship to self and to other has become more natural, playful and sacred.

-I have risen up and I now ride the wave that these women gave momentum to and swelled up inside me.
+I have risen up and I now ride the wave that these women gave momentum to and which now swells up inside me.

 I took action, quit all of my teaching, made a yoga studio at home, unleashed my intuitive flow and learnt the lessons my heart and soul were yearning for me to hear.